LAND

 Director

-In 2022, she started in the Juris Doctor/Juris Indigenarum Doctor (Canadian Common Law & Indigenous Legal Orders) program at the University of Victoria.
-She previouslyย completed her Masters of Science in Migration Studies from the University of Oxford in 2019.
-Her Masterโ€™s thesis looked at the intersection between Indigenous Studies and Migration Studies, specifically looking at what the Canadian citizenship test study guide taught newcomers about Indigenous histories.
-Previous to this, sheย completed her Honours Bachelor of Social Sciences in Conflict Studies and Human Rights with a minor in Indigenous Studies from the University of Ottawa.
+I completed my Masters of Science in Migration Studies from the University of Oxford in 2019 and my Master’s thesis focused on what the Canadian citizenship study guideย taught newcomers about Indigenous histories.
+Prior to this, I completed my Honours Bachelor of Social Sciences in Conflict Studies and Human Rights with a minor in Indigenous Studies from the University of Ottawa in 2018.
+I am also certified as a Third-Party Neutral with the Canadian Institute for Conflict Resolution.
+Training for this certification included 160 hours developing facilitation, mediation and group conflict skills.

 Alison